 Why is OSB Cheaper?

-The reason why OSB is cheaper is basically that the board is engineered.
-It is made out of strands of different types of wood, added by gluing and strengthening material.
+OSB is cheaper because it is engineered.
+It is made out of strands of different types of wood, added by glueing and strengthening material.
 It can be made in larger sheets, and of course, it covers a larger area than plywood.
-That is why it is way cheaper than plywood.

 OSB vs. Plywood Strength

 Roofing is an important part of the house.
-It is basically the part to protect from the weather.
+It is basically the part that protects the house from the weather.
 That is why roofing is all about strength.
-Any material to provide roofing must be durable and sturdy.
+Any material used for roofing must be durable and sturdy.
 It has to be able to endure the weather, too.

-Between plywood vs. OSB for roofing, which is one stronger?
+Which is stronger, plywood vs. OSB, for roofing?
 Find out the answer over here.

 OSB for Roofing

-OSB is made out of strands of wood chips and chemically engineered materials to glue them together.
-As a result, they are stronger and basically waterproof.
-When they are used in roofing, OSB can retain heat and water perfectly.
-However, the board is lacking natural moisture inside and won’t dry as quickly as plywood.
+OSB is made of strands of wood chips and chemically engineered materials glued together.
+As a result, it is stronger and waterproof.
+When used in roofing, OSB can perfectly retain heat and water.
+However, the board lacks natural moisture and won’t dry as quickly as plywood.

 Plywood for Roofing

-Overall, plywood is a little bit better for roofing.
-Even though the wood is porous, it is more natural, and it can dry quickly.
+Overall, plywood is slightly better for roofing.
+Even though the wood is porous, it is more natural and can dry quickly.
 When the roofing material dries quicker, it can be used to ensure that the roof will stay firm for a longer time.
-This is why plywood is considered the better option for roofing.

 OSB vs. Plywood Screw Holding

-Screwe holding ability is a critical matter in roofing.
+Screw-holding ability is a critical matter in roofing.
 When the roofing material cannot hold nails and screws properly, of course, it cannot hold its shape very well.
-This is why you need to know the screw holding ability between plywood vs. OSB for roofing.
+This is why you need to know the screw-holding ability between plywood vs. OSB for roofing.

-The full information will be displayed down below so that you will know which one is better.
+The full information will be displayed below so that you will know which one is better.

 Screw Holding Ability of OSB